FREE Shipping on orders over $899

 Did you know that arthritis affects your eyesight?

-Most people associate the inflammation of some joints with arthritis, so they do not think that inflammation of the eyes can develop because of it, since it is usually expected that they will develop in other parts of the body and not as in these cases in the eyes.
+Most people associate joint inflammation with arthritis, so they don't think that eye inflammation can develop because of arthritis, since it's usually expected to develop in other parts of the body, not the eyes, as in these cases.

 These are four disorders related to various types of arthritis: